learn more

 Avoid projection errors – Measurement of workpieces in two or three dimensions

-<p>In coordinate metrology with X-ray tomography, a choice often has to be made between sufficient resolution and sufficient measuring range.
-Both depend essentially on the components of the coordinate measuring machine with X-ray sensor technology used.
-Methods for increasing resolution extend the application possibilities of X-ray tomography measuring machines beyond the limits of the machine components.</p>
+<p>In coordinate metrology with X-ray tomography, it is often necessary to choose between sufficient resolution and sufficient measuring range.
+Both depend largely on the components of the coordinate measuring machine with X-ray sensors used.
+Methods for increasing resolution extend the application possibilities of X-ray tomography measuring machines beyond the limits of the device components.</p>

 File size: 1.57 MB